Last Updated on: 24th November 2022, 01:02 pm

 - It has a punchy and solid bass

 - It also comes with a speaker selector for two systems

 - The remote does not come in backlit

 It presents a solid sound with Bluetooth support, and it is affordable.
 Its power consumption is low, making it eco-friendly.

-The sleek device with a black brushed aluminum design has a phono preamp built-in, comes handy with AM/FM tuner with over 40 stations already present, and can support up to two speaker systems.
+The sleek device with a black brushed aluminum design has a phono preamp built-in, comes in handy with AM/FM tuner with over 40 stations already present, and can support up to two speaker systems.

 - Compatible with any vinyl